erheltemes/work_day_scheduler/README.md

 # work_day_scheduler

 ## Description
-App allows users to save notes to day-time hours, to easily schedule their current day.
+App allows user to save notes to day-time hours, to easily schedule their current day.
 App saves to local storage and highlights the current hour.

 ## Usage
 Open index.html in browser or visit deployed link.
 Saves are local so will not be seen by others.